Personality pairing improves human-AI collaboration

 Investigating human-AI collaboration with agentic tools is challenging in practice.
 These tools must be seamlessly embedded in workspaces, have full contextual awareness, and be capable of taking actions on behalf of users.
 Developing such sophisticated tools is a complex and costly endeavor, and rigorous research in this area requires multiple treatment arms to test interactions with individual covariates, necessitating large sample sizes to ensure statistical power.
 Downstream performance measures are also crucial to evaluating the effectiveness of real collaborations in the field, not just in the lab.
 Our study addresses all of these requirements, providing a comprehensive framework for investigating the real-world economic impact of AI personalization.

+Here, we found that personality pairing shaped outcomes from the lab to the field.
+In the lab, we measured pairing effects of up to one-third of a standard deviation on human-rated ad quality.
+We then traced that quality into the field, where a one-standard-deviation increase in human-rated text quality predicted a 5.9\% higher click-through rate and the same increase in image quality predicted a 4.2\% lower cost-per-click, or \$0.31.
+We also observed that personality pairing moved field performance directly, with neurotic humans paired with neurotic AI achieving a 55\% higher click-through rate.
+Taken together, our results show that even a single line of personality prompting, applied upstream of the collaboration, can shift both the quality of the work and its market performance.

-\section{Experiment Design}
+\section{Experiment design}